animatlabs/animatlabs.github.io/_posts/2023-02-18-reactive-programming.md

 ### Simple

 One popular library for reactive programming in C# is Reactive Extensions (Rx).
-Here's a simple example using Rx in C# to filter a stream of numbers and display only even numbers...
+A simple example using Rx in C# filters a stream of numbers and displays only even numbers...

 ```c#
 using System.Reactive.Linq;